-Dow tops 27,000 as Wall Street surges after Powell signals rate cut
+Dow tops 27,000 for first time on health care stock gains, rate cut hopes

 MORE FROM FOXBUSINESS.COM...

-Powell is back on Capitol Hill for a second round of testimony, this time before the Senate.
+Powell was back on Capitol Hill for a second round of testimony on Thursday, this time before the Senate.
+Powell also said a strong June jobs report did not change the central bank's economic outlook or policy on interest rates.

+Wall Street's optimism was also reflected in rising bond yields.
+The yield on the 10-year Treasury rose 0.06 percent to 2.12 percent, its third consecutive daily gain and its fourth gain in the past five trading days.
+Because bond yields move in the opposite direction of bond prices, rising yields signal falling demand for bonds

 |Ticker